Used and loved by millions

 Phrases that express similar concepts, ordered by semantic similarity:

-Emphasizes the importance or impact of the degree or extent.
+Emphasizes the importance of the degree or impact, making it suitable for more formal contexts.

 FAQs